git-moss/ConvertWithMoss/README-FORMATS.md

 ### Korg KMP/KSF

-Since the KMP format can only contain 1 layer of a multisample, sources with multiple velocity layers are split up into several KMP files.
+Since the KMP format can only contain 1 layer of a multisample, sources with multiple groups are split up into several KMP files.
 Due to limitations of the format only uncompressed 8 or 16 bit samples up to 48kHz are supported.

 ### Korg wavestate/modwave (*.korgmultisample)